 While quadrupedal robots have demonstrated impressive locomotion capabilities in complex environments [1, 2, 3, 4, 5, 6, 7], and recent advances have extended their abilities to manipulation tasks [8, 9, 10, 11, 12, 13, 14], enabling autonomous and versatile quadrupedal manipulation at scale remains a major challenge.
-Imitation learning has long been a fundamental approach for teaching robots complex skills through demonstrations [15], with the acquisition of highquality data being critical for achieving efficient and effective learning.
-Prior works have explored various strategies for collecting in-domain robot data, primarily focusing on robot arms [16, 17, 18, 19], humanoid robots [20, 21, 22], and quadrupeds equipped with top-mounted arms [10, 11, 23].
+In this work, we take inspiration from the open-source LocoMan platform [14], a quadrupedal robot equipped with two leg-mounted locomanipulators, which offers a versatile foundation for learning manipulation skills across multiple operating modes.
+Imitation learning has long been a fundamental approach for teaching robots complex skills through demonstrations [15], with the acquisition of high-quality data being critical for achieving efficient and effective learning.
+Prior works have explored various strategies for collecting in-domain robot data, primarily focusing on robot arms [16, 17, 18, 19], humanoid robots [20, 21, 22], and quadrupeds equipped with topmounted arms [10, 11, 23].
 However, collecting egocentric manipulation data on a quadrupedal platform like LocoMan remains underexplored.
 To scale up data collection for imitation learning, recent works propose leveraging simulation data [24, 25, 26] or human data [17, 27, 28, 29, 30, 31].
-Human data, in particular, have been used to provide high-level task guidance [17, 28], improve visual encoders [29], simulate in-domain robot data [27, 30], or serve as additional egocentric data by treating humans as an alternative embodiment [31, 32].
-However, the effectiveness of human data for manipulation tasks involving non-traditional embodiments such as quadrupeds has yet to be demonstrated.
-From another perspective, effective teleoperation or human demonstrations typically require a kinematically similar control system-either biological [21, 31, 32] or mechanical [18, 19, 27, 33, 34]-to the target robot, or a specialized end effector [10, 11, 35] at the end of the human operator.
-However, the substantial embodiment gap between humans and quadrupedal robots poses challenges to both data collection and policy transfer.
+Human data, in particular, have been used to provide high-level task guidance [17, 28], improve visual encoders [29], simulate indomain robot data [27, 30], or serve as additional training data by treating humans as an alternative embodiment with similar kinematic structures [31].
+However, transferring skills from humans to quadrupedal robots remains challenging due to the substantial embodiment gap, which complicates both data collection and policy transfer.
+To address these challenges, we propose Human2LocoMan, a unified framework that bridges the human-to-quadruped gap.
+Human2LocoMan introduces a novel teleoperation and data collection system that aligns human and robot data, coupled with a modular transformerbased architecture for robust cross-embodiment learning.
+Together, these components enable scalable learning of versatile manipulation skills on quadrupedal robots.